outobecca/botanical-colabs/README.md

 Some data sources require API keys or tokens (Trefle, BHL, Laji.fi, Google/Gemini).
 Best practice:
 - Store keys in Colab using environment variables, Colab "secrets" features, or the notebook's variable section rather than hard-coding keys.
-- The `Kasvikortti.ipynb` notebook looks for keys in notebook variables (or Colab secrets).
+- The `generator-plant-card_fi.ipynb` notebook looks for keys in notebook variables (or Colab secrets).
 Follow the notebook cells to configure keys before running searches.

 ## Privacy & license
 - License: MIT — see `LICENSE` (or include a LICENSE file if not yet present).